-Register to learn how strict biosecurity helps reduce the spread of ILT between vaccinated and unvaccinated barns.
+Watch on demand now to learn how strict biosecurity helps reduce the spread of ILT between vaccinated and unvaccinated barns.

 The disease occurs frequently in densely populated poultry production areas.
 Severe forms of the disease are characterized by gasping, expectoration of bloody mucus, and high mortality due to asphyxia.
 Control of the disease is built on biosecurity and vaccination.
 In the field, the use of live vaccines has been associated with adverse effects such as significant post-vaccine reactions which result in losses in body weight gain and feed conversion, increased virulence is associated with multiples epizootics of the disease outbreaks.
 Herpesvirus of turkey (HVT) as vectors to express ILTV immunogenic proteins are currently in use worldwide.
 The HVT vector vaccines are characterized by their lack of bird-to-bird transmission and, most importantly, these vaccines are very stable and do not revert to virulence.
 Experimental evidence has shown that HVT vector vaccines reduce clinical signs of the disease and maintain bird performance.
 Featured webinar speakers will include Dr. Maricarmen Garcia, professor in the Department of Population Health at the University of Georgia Poultry Diagnostic and Research Center, and Dr. Stephane Lemiere, DVM, Global Head, Technical Services, Boehringer Ingelheim.

 This webinar is sponsored by Boehringer Ingelheim and presented by WATTPoultry and WATT Global Media.